optimumsec/the-complete-guide-to-securing-web3-projects/design/gradual-immutability-path.md

-## Gradually Transition to Immutability
+## Design a Gradual Path Towards Immutability

 Achieving perfect, bug-free smart contracts at launch is nearly impossible.
 Instead, treat **immutability** as a **gradual process**, building resilience through extensive testing, community review, and real-world use.